flaxsearch/BioSolr/ontology/elasticsearch/ontology-annotator/README.md

 - **es-ontology-annotator-es1.5** - this version works with
 ElasticSearch versions 1.5.x - 1.7.x.

+- **es-ontology-annotator-es2.0** - this version works with
+ElasticSearch versions 2.0.x

+- **es-ontology-annotator-es2.1** - this version works with
+ElasticSearch versions 2.1.x

 ## Installation

-To build the plugin, use maven:
+To build the versions of the plugin, use maven:

     mvn clean package

 This will create a zip file for each version of the module, containing the full plugin.
 Once this is complete, it needs to be added to your local ElasticSearch instance.
-The easiest way to do this is using ElasticSearch's own plugin manager.
+The easiest way to do this is using ElasticSearch's own plugin manager, although usage of this varies between ElasticSearch 1.x and 2.x.

+### Installing to ElasticSearch 1.x

 In the ElasticSearch install directory, use the following command:

-    bin/plugin -u file:///path/to/plugin.zip -i ontology-update
+    bin/plugin -u file:///path/to/plugin.zip -i ontology-annotator

 Use the plugin version most appropriate to your version of ElasticSearch.

+To re-install the plugin, you will first need to remove the previous version, using the following command:

+    bin/plugin -r ontology-annotator

+### Installing to ElasticSearch 2.x

+In the ElasticSearch install directory, use the following command:

+    bin/plugin install file:///path/to/plugin.zip

+Use the plugin version most appropriate to your version of ElasticSearch.

+To re-install the plugin, you will first need to remove the previous version, using the following command:

+    bin/plugin remove ontology-annotator

+The plugin manager for ElasticSearch 2.x does strict checks between the version of the ElasticSearch library used to build the plugin, and that currently in use on your system - for example, the plugin may be built using the ElasticSearch 2.1.1 libraries, but you may be running 2.1.2.
+To work around this, open the `pom.xml` file in the ElasticSearch module directory (ie. `es-ontology-annotator-es2.1/pom.xml`) and change the `elasticsearch.version` property to that which matches your version of ElasticSearch.
+Re-build the plugin, and try installing again.
+If the plugin won't build with the altered version, please file an issue.

 ## Usage